instantMash/udacity-project-4-website-optimization/README.md

 Line 526:
 Declare elem variable in the initialization of the for loop.
 This will prevent it from being create every time the loop is executed.

+Line 497:
+Use 'getElementsByClassName' instead of 'querySelectorAll'

+Line 500:
+Store 'document.body.scrollTop / 1250' as a variable outside of the for loop.
+That’s because for each scroll event, that value stays the same *inside* the loop.
+Thanks to Karol for showing me how you can use console.log in multiple places to see how the value changes inside vs. outside the loop.

 ###views/css/styles.css
 Line 36:
 Trigger GPU acceleration